eficode-academy/git-katas/merge-conflict/README.md

 ## The task

-In this kata git cannot figure how to merge the content added on `merge-conflict-branch1` with the content on `master`.
+In this kata git cannot figure out how to merge the content added on `merge-conflict-branch1` with the content on `master`.

 Both changes need to be in master when you're done.